yukun1992/mockup-to-article/README.md

-#  Front-End Project 1: Article to Mockup
+# Udacity Front-End Project 1: Article to Mockup

-# How to run it?
+## How to run it?

 * Open index.html file